Juloos/GreenFaaS-ML-Prototype/README.md

 # General setup
 You need to install OpenStacks Swift SAIO on a distant machine with public access.
 You can follow the instructions given [here](https://docs.openstack.org/swift/latest/development_saio.html).
 This prototype uses the "test:tester" user and the "$HOSTNAME_whiskcontainer" namespaces for each host, all the files are automatically uploaded to the namespaces beforehand from `swift_files/`.
+Note that you will probably need to allocate more than the default 1Go to Swift's file system if you want to deploy the demo in multiple machines.

 # Grid5000 setup